Leocraft1/SetaAPI/README.md

 - /stopcodesarchive the result of the fetch to obtain the bus stops.
 - /routestops/:id where id is the route code of the stop you want to obtain the stops of.
 - /nextstops/:id where id is the journey code of the shift you want to obtain the remaining stops of.
+- /allnews to get all the news.
+- /news?link=[news link] to get the content of the selected news.
 - /routeproblems to fetch route problems.
 - /routeproblems/:id where id is the num of the route you want to know the news of.
 - /shitcodes to get the damn horrible hidden codes seta uses to identify routes in his website.